miit24/Automated-Email-reply/README.md

-#Automated Email reply
+# Automated Email Reply
-This application will make automated reply to the first email recieved, and store's the email into a particular label
+-> This application will make automated reply to the first email recieved, and store's the email into a particular label

 # Prerequisite
 1. Node.js install